-CLOTHING Please note that if your child would like to participate in BMX racing or the ropes/challenge program, they should be sure to pack
+CLOTHING Please note that if your child would like to participate in BMX

-8-10 pairs of shorts the appropriate clothing: (for BMX) long pants, long sleeve shirts,
+racing or the ropes/challenge program, they should be sure to pack the appropriate clothing: (for BMX) long pants, long sleeve shirts,

+8-10 pairs of shorts (for both) sneakers and a bandana to wear under helmets.

-8- 10 t-shirts or jerseys (for both) sneakers and a bandana to wear under helmets.
+8- 10 t-shirts or jerseys gor soury streamers and a surrauma to wear under netwess.

 2 bathing suits OTHER ITEMS:

 1 medium weight jacket soap and dish

 2 pair of sneakers shampoo / conditioner

 1 pair of sandals or aqua shoes toothbrush and toothpaste

-1 week supply of underwear (pack e xtra!) comb and/or brush
+1 week supply of underwear (pack e xtra!)comb and/or brush

 1 raincoat or poncho with hood flashlight and batteries

 cap or hat camera/film/flash

 summer sleepwear laundry bag

 1 pair of dress pants (or bug repellent

 dress) with semi-formal shirt writing materials and

 for dance stamps

 1-2 pair of jeans or long pants sunscreen

-10-12 pair of socks magazines /books
+10-12 pair of socks

-2-3 sweatshirts or sweaters
+2-3 sweatshirts or sweaters magazines /books

 several coat hangers personal sports equipment (at your own

-3 large towels risk and with permission of the counselor)
+risk and with permission of the counselor)

-1 pair of pajamas refillable large water bottle
+3 large towels refillable large water bottle

-2 hand towels drawstring knapsack to carry water, towel,
+1 pair of pajamas drawstring knapsack to carry water, towel,

-sunscreen, bug spray, etc. around camp
+2 hand towels sunscreen, bug spray, etc. around camp

 Costume for theme day

 White t-shirt to die-tie at

 Arts and crafts